toaderflorin/blog/content/blog/2022-08-07-indexes/index.md

 ---
 layout: post
-title:  "Dissecting Indexes Are Costly"
+title:  "Dissecting Why Indexes Are Costly"
 date:   2022-08-10 09:39:37 +0300
-description: "When Google announced that it would be rebooting AngularJS and that Angular 2.0 would be effectively a new framework, a lot of companies with products built on the old version were put in a difficult situation of having to either restart building their product from scratch or continue with a deprecated technology or you some kind of hybrid solution.
-Continuing to build on a deprecated technology is obviously risky.
-As time passes, there are no more updates to the library, and finding developers willing to work on it becomes harder and harder, so this isn't really an option.
+description: "A typical mistake among junior developers is adding too many indexes to tables in SQL databases, way more than it would be necessary.
+On first impression, it wouldn't look like they would be a big deal, but that's not the case.
 "
 icon: "exponential.png"
 categories: